yipinghuang1991/VBA-List/README.md

-# VBA List - Yet another VBA array wrapper
+# VBA List - An VBA array wrapper

 VBA List type to fit the IT requirement at work.